 - a.
 The vacuum vessel shall be suspended from vertical supports attached from the vacuum vessel shell to the modular coil shell.
 Upper vertical supports shall be designed to accommodate gravity loads, net downward disruption loads, and seismic loads.
 Lower vertical supports shall be designed to accommodate upward disruption loads and seismic loads. - b.
-Lateral supports shall be provided between the vacuum vessel and modular coil shell to react unbalanced radial (pressure) loads and seismic loads. - c.
+Lateral supports shall be provided between the vacuum vessel and modular coil shell to react unbalanced radial (pressure) loads and seismic loads.
+The unbalanced lateral load shall not exceed 6500 lbs (the equivalent of 4, 12 inch diameter, uncompensated openings at vacuum) - c.
 Vacuum vessel supports shall be designed to minimize the flow of heat from the vacuum vessel to the cold mass. - d.
 The vacuum vessel supports shall electrically isolate the vacuum vessel and modular coils. - e.
 The vacuum vessel supports shall be designed such that the midplanes and major axes of the modular coils and vacuum vessel are aligned with the vacuum vessel shell at 40°C and the modular coils at 80K.